isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/lastdeliverytime.md

 ms.audience: Developer
 ms.topic: reference
 ms.prod: office-online-server
-localization_priority: Normal
+ms.localizationpriority: medium
 api_name:
 - LastDeliveryTime
 api_type:
 - schema
 ms.assetid: 23d02ceb-f28e-40f2-8f63-673723a50e2a
-description: Das LastDeliveryTime-Element enthält die Zustellungszeit der Nachricht, die zuletzt in dieser Unterhaltung im aktuellen Ordner empfangen wurde. ms.openlocfilehash: 77147693a9394e983575afa6fcfda242f8f76ae3 ms.sourcegitcommit: 88ec988f2bb67c1866d06b361615f3674a24e795 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 06/03/2020 ms.locfileid: "44458110"
+description: The LastDeliveryTime element contains the delivery time of the message that was last received in this conversation in the current folder. ms.openlocfilehash: bb0ad41272d26efecf36113d9c82a647c237ac47 ms.sourcegitcommit: 54f6cd5a704b36b76d110ee53a6d6c1c3e15f5a9 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 09/24/2021 ms.locfileid: "59546175"
 ---
 # <a name="lastdeliverytime"></a>LastDeliveryTime

-Das **LastDeliveryTime** -Element enthält die Zustellungszeit der Nachricht, die zuletzt in dieser Unterhaltung im aktuellen Ordner empfangen wurde.
+The **LastDeliveryTime** element contains the delivery time of the message that was last received in this conversation in the current folder.

 [FindConversationResponse](findconversationresponse.md)